Identification of Deep Network Generated Images Using Disparities in Color Components: DNG Image Identification

-From the previous subsection, we can conclude that there are some disparities between DNG images and real images from the perspective of color.
-Therefore, we would like to extract discernible features from color components.
+{Based on the previous analysis, we decide to extract features from the chrominance components in residual domain of an image.
 The overall framework of the proposed method is illustrated in Fig. \ref{fig:framework}.
 For a given image, we first compute the features from color components and then concatenate them into a feature vector, and finally train a classifier to predict whether the image is real or is generated by deep networks.
-In this subsection, we describe the details of feature extraction process, and later we will discuss the designs and applications of classifier in the next subsection.
-In the feature extraction stage, we first perform high-pass filtering on images to suppress image contents.
-Then we compute the co-occurrence matrix on the high-pass filtering residuals, which are pre-processed by quantization or truncation for reducing the dimension of the co-occurrence matrix.
-The pre-processing operation depends on which color component the residuals are coming from.
-Finally, the extracted co-occurrence matrix are merged to form a feature set.
+In the feature extraction stage, we first calculate the image residuals with the first-order differential operators and pre-process them with truncation.
+Then, the co-occurrence matrix \cite{haralick1973textural}, which has been widely used in image textural analysis as a kind of feature descriptor, is extracted from the image residuals and merged to form the feature set.}